Bruno Taut: Japan

 Being of liberal political sympathies, Taut fled Germany when the Nazis gained power.
 He was promised work in the USSR in 1932 and 1933 but was obliged to return to Germany in February 1933 to a hostile political environment.

 Later in the same year, Taut fled to Switzerland.
-Then, with an invitation from Japanese architect Isaburo Ueno, he traveled to Japan via France, Greece, Turkey and Vladivostok, arriving in Tsuruga, Japan, on May 3, 1933.
+Then, with an invitation from Japanese architect Isaburo Ueno, he travelled to Japan via France, Greece, Turkey and Vladivostok, arriving in Tsuruga, Japan, on 3 May 1933.
 Taut made his home in Takasaki, Gunma, where he produced three influential book-length appreciations of Japanese culture and architecture, comparing the historical simplicity of Japanese architecture with modernist discipline.
-For a time Taut worked as an industrial design teacher, and his models of lamps and furniture sold at the Miratiss shop in Tokyo.
+For a time, Taut worked as an industrial design teacher, and his models of lamps and furniture sold at the Miratiss shop in Tokyo.
+Taut wrote in his diary about the famous loyal dog Hachikō.

 Taut was noted for his appreciation of the stark, minimalist vein of Japanese architecture found at the Ise Shrine and the Katsura Imperial Villa in Kyoto.
 He was the first to write extensively about the architectural features of the Katsura Imperial Villa from a modernist perspective.
 Contrasting it with the elaborately decorated shrines of shogun Tokugawa Ieyasu at Nikkō, Tochigi, he famously said that "Japan's architectural arts could not rise higher than Katsura, nor sink lower than Nikko".
 Taut's writing on the Japanese minimalist aesthetic found an appreciative audience in Japan and subsequently influenced the work of Le Corbusier and Walter Gropius.

 The only extant Taut-designed architectural work in Japan is the extension to the Hyuga Villa at Atami in Shizuoka.
 Built-in 1936 on a site below the original villa owned by businessman Rihei Hyuga, and part modern and part traditional Japanese in style, the three rooms provided additional space for social events and views over nearby Sagami Bay.